Decoding the Average Part-Time Job Salary: A thorough look

 -

-Experience and Skills: Your experience and skillset are paramount.
+Experience and Skills: Your experience and skillset are critical.
 Entry-level positions generally offer lower pay than roles requiring specialized knowledge or significant experience.
 Someone with advanced skills in graphic design, for instance, can command a higher rate than a beginner.

 -